Industrial Organizational Psychologist

 - Patience: Industrial organizational psychologists must demonstrate patience, because conducting research and implementing may take a long time.

 - Problem-solving skills: Industrial organizational psychologists need problem-solving skills to collect information, design research, and evaluate programs in the workplace.

-The average pay for industrial organizational psychologists in the United States is $87,100.
+The average pay for industrial organizational psychologists in the United States is $96,270 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of industrial organizational psychologists is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Overall employment of psychologists is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.

 Organizations will continue to use industrial organizational psychologists to help select and retain employees, increase organizational productivity and efficiency, and improve office morale.